tunjid/TweetusDeletus/readme.md

 3. Unzip the archive file and locate the tweet.js file, it should be under unzippedFolder/data/tweet.js

+4. Copy tweet.js aand rename it to whatever you wan, but make sure you open the copy and delete the  `window.YTD.tweet.part0 = ` substring.

-4. Define your configuration file for the script and save it with a `.properties` extension.
+5. Define your configuration file for the script and save it with a `.properties` extension.
 It should look something like:

 ```
 consumerKey=xxx
 consumerSecret=xxx
 accessToken=xxx
 accessTokenSecret=xxx
-tweetsToDeletePath=pathToUnzippedFolder/data/tweet.js
+tweetsToDeletePath=pathToUnzippedFolder/data/editedTweet.js
 deletedTweetsPath=pathToWhereYouWantTheDeletionLogToBe/whateverYouWantTheLogFileToBeCalled.csv
 favoritesThreshold=2
 retweetsThreshold=2